 Marcel has participated in a variety of exhibitions from local to international while also showcasing at various museum exhibitions.
 He received a scholarship to attend the College for Creative Studies, and he has also showcased his work alongside internationally acclaimed talents such as Paul Goodnight, Marcus Glenn, and Larry “Poncho” Brown.
 The work of Marcel Stewart can be found in many private collections throughout the United States.

 Although Marcel’s art is exclusively represented by Umoja Fine Arts gallery, he is still a part of several other art organizations throughout his community.
 He is currently the Gallery Manager for Umoja.
-In February of 2021, Marcel unveiled a painting developed for Martin Luther King day and civil rights.
+In February of 2021 and 2022, Marcel unveiled a painting developed for Martin Luther King day and civil rights.
 The unveiling caught the attention of many local news stations and brought many communities of different cultures together.
-Marcel has also worked very hard to co-curate the first annual New Birth Art Show at Umoja Fine Arts alongside gallerist Ian Grant.
+Marcel has also worked very hard to co-curate and install multiple art show at Umoja Fine Arts alongside gallerist Ian Grant.
+Umoja's graphic design department is being led by Marcel.